Manisha11sep/graphql-mini/README.md

 >GraphQL APIs are organized in terms of types and fields, not endpoints.
 It uses types to ensure a client only asks for what's possible and provides clear and helpful errors.

+With GraphQL we create a data model, or Schema
+> Schema: A representation of a plan or theory in the form of a model

 ### What is Apollo?

 >Apollo Client is a library that was built for seemlessly interacting with GraphQL on the client side.